Aabhaas Mehta

 Aabhaas Mehta is an Indian actor.
 He started his acting career in 2009 with Bairi Piya that aired on Colors TV.
 He played the role of Suren.
 He rose to fame with his performance as Shyam Jha in Star Plus' Iss Pyaar Ko Kya Naam Doon.
 He also played Raghvendra Barot in Sony Entertainment Television's Hum Rahein Na Rahein Hum in 2023.

 Personal life

 Mehta studied law in Pune.
 He acted in a few short films before he made his debut on TV.
 Mehta also did an acting course from Anupam Kher's The School of Actors before he got his first show in 2009.

-Mehta married his long time girlfriend, PR professional Zeenia Wadia on 1 October 2023.
+Mehta married his long time girlfriend, communications professional Zeenia Wadia on 1 October 2023.